CO Background Check: Colorado Records (Search Official Database)

 Although it may seem a bit intimidating, a typical Colorado background check is nothing to worry about and most people shouldn’t have any problem passing it for employment, depending on their personal criminal history (more explained below).

-This guide explains everything applicants should know before undergoing a background check, including what to do if someone failed a background check after a job offer, and how to search official CO records and databases for the most accurate, up-to-date background check information.
+This guide explains everything applicants should know before undergoing a background check, including what to do if someone receives negative background screening results after an employment offer, and how to search official CO records and databases for the most accurate, up-to-date background check information.

 Free Background Check: Colorado Public Records and Info

 Many people wonder, “Is there a free background check in Colorado?”
-And while many agencies claim to offer a free criminal background check, the disclaimers on these sites specifically state that they are not legal to use for official employment or professional background checks, often because these searches can be conducted without permission.
+And while many agencies claim to offer a no-cost criminal records check the disclaimers on these sites specifically state that they are not legal to use for official employment or professional background checks, often because these searches can be conducted without permission.

-Most people that are trying to figure out how to run a background check are really interested in criminal history information.
+Most people who are trying to figure out how to conduct a records check are really interested in criminal history information.
 If a full background check is needed, then the best choice is usually to hire a reputable background check company (that creates legal background check reports) to perform the check.
 However, if only a full criminal history is needed, getting this information through the Colorado Court records system may be a more efficient and cost-effective option.

 There is also the option to obtain a full background check through the Colorado Bureau of Investigation.
 Specific steps for obtaining records from all of these sources are outlined further down.